George Byng, 7th Viscount Torrington: Career

+"A man of the world".
+Caricature by Spy published in Vanity Fair in 1876.

 In 1847 he was appointed Governor of Ceylon, a post he held until 1850.
 There he is known for his harsh suppression of the 1848 civil uprising.
 He later served as a Permanent Lord-in-waiting to Albert, Prince Consort from 1853 to 1859 and to Queen Victoria from 1859 to 1884.

 He served as Lieutenant-Colonel of the West Kent Light Infantry Militia (later the 3rd and 4th Battalions, Queen's Own (Royal West Kent Regiment)) in the 1850s, was appointed as the regiment's Honorary Colonel in 1869.

 He was the companion of Andalusia Molesworth after she became a widow.
 When she died she left her fortune to Byng's nephew and heir as she was estranged from her ex-husband's family.

 Death and burial

-He died on 27 April 1884, aged 71 and was buried in the churchyard of St. Lawrence's Church, Mereworth, Kent.
+He died on 27 April 1884, at the age of 71.
+He was buried in the churchyard of St. Lawrence's Church, Mereworth, Kent, in the United Kingdom.